2/19/2025

 speaker

-Peter Kekilski
+Peter Kikilski

 President and Chief Executive Officer

-with the goal of ultimately being stable, big time dividend payers.
+With the goal of ultimately being stable, big time dividend payers.
 Correct.

 speaker

-Analyst at Raymond James
+Raymond James Analyst

 speaker